tayyab1251/php-auto-refresher-tool/README.md

 ## File Structure

-No problem!
-Let’s clarify exactly where to place the license section in your README.md file.

-Step-by-Step to Add the License Section
-Open your README.md file in your text editor or IDE.

-Scroll to the very bottom of the file.
-This is the best place to add the license information because it’s common to have it at the end of the README.

-Add the license section right after the "File Structure" section.
-Here’s the layout to visualize where it should go:

 markdown
-Copy code

 ## File Structure

 php-auto-refresher/ ├── index.html # Main HTML file with AJAX for auto-refresh ├── content.php # PHP script loaded dynamically └── README.md # Instructions for setup

 yaml
-Copy code

 ---